Spin alignment of vector mesons from quark dynamics in a rotating medium

 Compared with the spin alignment under an external magnetic field and rotation, the deviation $\rho_{00}-1/3$ is positive under the magnetic field while it is negative in the presence of rotation.
 It is natural to be understood from quark dynamics that the spin of a particle tends to align along the direction of angular momentum due to the spin-orbital coupling.
-For $s_{z}=+1$ component, the vector $\phi,\rho$ mesons masses are suppressed in the rotating medium.
+For the $s_{z}=+1$ component, the vector $\phi,\rho$ meson masses are suppressed in the rotating medium.
 As a consequence, vector mesons are more possible to occupy the $s_{z}=+1$ state and less possible to occupy $s_{z}=0$ state.
 So, $\rho_{00}-1/3$ is negative in the rotating medium.
 On the contrary, $\rho_{00}-1/3$ of $\phi$ meson is positive under the magnetic field~\cite{Sheng:2022ssp}.
-Actually, vector meson masses in the magnetic field are charge dependent.
+Actually, vector meson masses in the magnetic field are charge-dependent.
 The $\phi$ meson is a neutral particle, its property under the magnetic field can be extended from the result of neutral $\rho^0$ meson mass spectra under the magnetic field \cite{Xu:2020sui}.
-Under the magnetic field, neutral $\phi$ meson with $s_{z}=\pm 1$ will have a larger mass than $\phi$ meson with $s_{z}=0$.
-So, $\phi$ mesons are more possible to occupy the $s_{z}=0$ state in presence of the magnetic field, which naturally explains $\rho_{00}-1/3$ for $\phi$ meson is positive under the magnetic field.
+Under the magnetic field, neutral $\phi$ mesons with $s_{z}=\pm 1$ will have a larger mass than $\phi$ mesons with $s_{z}=0$.
+So, $\phi$ mesons are more possible to occupy the $s_{z}=0$ state in the presence of the magnetic field, which naturally explains why $\rho_{00}-1/3$ for $\phi$ mesons is positive under the magnetic field.

 Similarly, our theoretical method can be applied to other species of vector mesons, such as $\rho$ and $K^{*0}$.
 The difference is the dynamical mass of constituent quark $u$, $d$ and $s$ in the rotating medium.
-In Eq.\eqref{eq:polfun}, only one specie of quark propagator exists in the one loop polarization function.
-Since we have applied the assumption $M_{u}=M_{d}$, spin alignment of $\rho$ meson is demonstrated in FIG.\ref{fig:spinalignment2}.
+In Eq.\eqref{eq:polfun}, only one species of quark propagator exists in the one-loop polarization function.
+Since we have applied the assumption $M_{u}=M_{d}$, the spin alignment of the $\rho$ meson is demonstrated in FIG.\ref{fig:spinalignment2}.
 In the rotating medium with a temperature of 150 MeV, $\rho$ mesons are resonance states.
 So, we compare it with the resonance states of $\phi$ mesons in FIG.\ref{fig:spinalignment2}.
 The tendency of the deviation $\rho_{00}-1/3$ is still close to the quadratic polynomial.